szattila98/advent_of_code/README.md

 - Run with `cargo run --release` to run the optimized version.
 - Or build it with `cargo build --release` and run the executable located in the target directory.
 - Benchmark with `cargo bench` to see benchmarks, defined in `benches/benchmark.rs` with criterion benchmark library.
+## Important
+- Input files should only have 100 or less lines of data.